Mary Tribble (’82)

 Anthony continued his mother’s legacy at Wake Forest and graduated in 2011 with a Bachelor of Arts in Communication.
 Following graduation, Anthony spent 3 years in the Undergraduate Admissions Office before joining the Office of Alumni Engagement in November 2014.
 Anthony is responsible for the execution of Pro Humanitate initiatives across the country and is deeply invested in creating more opportunities for Wake Forest Alumni to contribute positively to humanity.

-Contact Anthony if you have questions regarding Pro Humanitate Day and other service initiatives.
+Contact Anthony if you have questions regarding Pro Humanitate Day, other service initiatives, and young alumni and student engagement programming.